sgrishchenko/reselect-utils/packages/reselect-utils/README.md

 ## Motivation

 Such projects as [Reselect](https://github.com/reduxjs/reselect) and [Re-reselect](https://github.com/toomuchdesign/re-reselect) try to solve the task of memoization.
-But for some applied problems there is no standard solution published.
+But there is no standard solutions for some applied problems.
 This library was created to try to systematically solve the following problems:

 - Work with optional objects as a source for selection.
 - Binding parametric selectors to specific property values.
-- Adaptation of parametric selectors to the new parameter interface (useful when creating parametric [structured selectors](https://github.com/reduxjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector)).
+- Adaptation of parametric selectors to the new parameter interface (useful for creating parametric [structured selectors](https://github.com/reduxjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector)).
 - Using selection results as parameters for a new selection.
 - Calculating the aggregate value from a collection of selector results.
-- Dynamic memory management strategy when using [cached selectors](https://github.com/toomuchdesign/re-reselect#api).
+- Structuring of selection results (more proper typed version of [structured selector](https://github.com/reduxjs/reselect#createstructuredselectorinputselectors-selectorcreator--createselector) and [cached structured selector](https://github.com/toomuchdesign/re-reselect#createStructuredCachedSelector)).
+- Implementation of key selectors composition implementation (useful for [key selector creator](https://github.com/toomuchdesign/re-reselect#keyselectorcreator) usages).

 [Main Documentation](https://github.com/sgrishchenko/reselect-utils#documentation)